Master of Arts in Digital Studies

 Summer Internship

-Students in the two-year M.A. program are eligible for a paid internship to work part-time on campus in the summer between their first and second year under the supervision of a member of the staff of the Forum for Digital Culture.
-Students are expected to begin work on the software component of their thesis projects during that period.
+Students doing a two-year M.A. are eligible for a paid internship to work part-time on campus in the summer between their first and second year under the supervision of a member of the staff of the Forum for Digital Culture.
+They are also expected to begin work on the software component of their thesis projects during that summer.

 How to Apply